Statutory & Quasi-Judicial Bodies

 Lokpal and Lokayuktas

 The Lokpal and Lokayuktas Act, 2013 established the Lokpal at the Centre and directed states to establish Lokayuktas within one year.
-The concept originated from Sweden's Ombudsman institution.
-The First Administrative Reforms Commission (Morarji Desai, 1966) first recommended a Lokpal for India.
-Despite multiple bills introduced in Parliament (1968, 1971, 1977, 1985, 1989, 1996, 1998, 2001, 2011), it took nearly five decades for the legislation to be enacted, catalyzed by Anna Hazare's anti-corruption movement (2011).
-Composition: Chairperson — sitting or retired CJI, or SC judge, or an eminent person of impeccable integrity (must satisfy eligibility to be appointed as SC judge); up to 8 members — at least half must be judicial members (sitting or retired SC/HC judges); at least 50% must belong to SC/ST/OBC/minorities/women.
-Selection Committee: PM (Chair), Speaker of LS, Leader of Opposition in LS, CJI or a SC judge nominated by CJI, and an eminent jurist nominated by the President on recommendation of PM and LoP.
-Jurisdiction: complaints against PM (with restrictions — no complaints on national security, public order, international relations, atomic energy, space unless 2/3 of full bench approves inquiry); Union Ministers; MPs; Group A, B, C, and D government officers.
-The first Lokpal, Justice Pinaki Chandra Ghose, was appointed in March 2019.
-Powers: preliminary inquiry (within 60 days), investigation (within 6 months), prosecution through special courts (trial within 2 years).
-Can attach property acquired through corruption.
+The concept draws from Sweden's Ombudsman.
+The 1st ARC (Morarji Desai, 1966) first recommended a Lokpal.
+Bills were introduced in 1968, 1971, 1977, 1985, 1989, 1996, 1998, 2001, and 2011 before the Act finally passed, catalyzed by Anna Hazare's 2011 movement.
+Composition: Chairperson (sitting/retired CJI or SC judge, or eminent person of impeccable integrity); up to 8 members (at least half judicial; at least 50% from SC/ST/OBC/minorities/women).
+Selection Committee: PM (Chair), Speaker of LS, LoP in LS, CJI or SC judge nominee, and an eminent jurist nominated by President on PM-LoP recommendation.
+Jurisdiction: PM (with restrictions: no complaints on national security, public order, international relations, atomic energy, space unless 2/3 of full bench approves); Union Ministers; MPs; Group A-D government officers.
+Justice Pinaki Chandra Ghose became the first Lokpal (March 2019).
+Powers: preliminary inquiry (60 days), investigation (6 months), prosecution through special courts (trial within 2 years), and property attachment.
+The PM jurisdiction restrictions, the first Lokpal's name, and the 50% SC/ST/OBC/minority/women requirement are standard items.

 National Commissions — NCSC, NCST, NCBC